autofac/Documentation/docs/lifetime/disposal.rst

 Asynchronous Disposal Support
 -----------------------------

-If your services' disposal behaviour requires some I/O activity, such as flushing a buffer to a file, or sending a packet over the network to close a connection, then you may want to consider implementing the new .NET `IAsyncDisposable <https://docs.microsoft.com/en-us/dotnet/api/system.iasyncdisposable?view=netstandard-2.1>`_ interface.
+If your components' disposal behaviour requires some I/O activity, such as flushing a buffer to a file, or sending a packet over the network to close a connection, then you may want to consider implementing the new .NET `IAsyncDisposable <https://docs.microsoft.com/en-us/dotnet/api/system.iasyncdisposable?view=netstandard-2.1>`_ interface.